awsdocs/aws-php-developers-guide/doc_source/s3-examples-configuring-a-bucket.md

-# Configuring Amazon S3 Buckets with the AWS SDK for PHP Version 3<a name="s3-examples-configuring-a-bucket"></a>
+# Configuring Amazon S3 buckets with the AWS SDK for PHP Version 3<a name="s3-examples-configuring-a-bucket"></a>

 Cross\-origin resource sharing \(CORS\) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain\.
 With CORS support in Amazon S3, you can build rich client\-side web applications with Amazon S3 and selectively allow cross\-origin access to your Amazon S3 resources\.